DataDog/hiring-engineers/answers.md

 ### Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 MySQL on a NAS was used as a Database.
 I decided against a local installation.
-I was intersted if there are some additional issues regarding accessing via Network.
+I was interested if there are some additional issues regarding accessing via Network.
-First step was to create a user like described in the Dokumentation (https://docs.datadoghq.com/integrations/mysql/) With the following parameter
+First step was to create a user like described in the Documentation (https://docs.datadoghq.com/integrations/mysql/) With the following parameter

 - ```CREATE USER 'datadog'@'localhost' IDENTIFIED BY '<UNIQUEPASSWORD>'```
- - Also all rights and so on where created like discriped.
+ - •	Also, all rights and so on where created like descried.
  - The issue was that the database could not be reached because this was a local user only.
 So changed the right for the user to have access from everywhere

  <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/mySQL_Settings.png"/>